 When each grain has separated, add the coarsely chopped long green onion and stir-fry.

 Then, gather the rice over to one side and saute the crab meat.
-Reduce and then combine the crab and rice.
+Reduce the liquid and then combine the crab and rice.

 Season it with salt and pepper.
 Mix to combine.

 Finally, add the chopped lettuce leaf.
 Add a dash of soy sauce to bring out the savory aroma.

 Toss all the ingredients several times and now it is ready.